KumaranShivam5/sutra/README.md

 - $*$ kumaranshivam57@gmail.com, kumaran@sac.isro.gov.in
 ---

+poster presented at ASI - 2026 : https://sutra.zenkumaran.in

 The package can be used as a standalone web application or can be imported as Python library

 ## Installation